 What is it about Frank Lamphere’s singing that sets him apart from many of his contemporaries?
 At his core, he is a pop singer.
 The type that made their mark on popular music after the Second World War and who had a largely uncontested run for twenty years.
 He thoroughly enjoys what he does.
 He sings with passion and gusto, in a very masculine, yet believable way.
 Not Broadway!
 Not cute!
 Like the boxer he was, he has many “offensive” options at his disposal.
 His specialty swing feel could be likened to a left jab; rhythmically moving into the pocket, probing the audience with various degrees of tempo; waiting for the right moment to deliver “the haymaker”, the ballad.
 And rather than make them ring, Frank's crooning is filled with rich, flowing vowels that caress the listeners’ ears.
 Add some blues, old time rock, Latin dance and Italian music and it adds up to a well rounded singer that's able to give lots of people, lots of looks.
 Unlike a tried and true jazz singer, Lamphere doesn’t try to completely reinvent a song, for the sake of being different.
 It’s not his thing.
 He will frequently make a time signature, tempo or subtle harmonic change and all the while, swing wildly.
 Make no mistake, his version of a tune will bear his stamp.
 Frank works with some of the strongest rhythm players on the scene; they lay down the groove while Frank "bobs and weaves" around them and "lands" the lyrics in all the right spots.
 This not only gives potency to his phrasing, but also adds a finger-snapping element, that is a force to reckon with.
 Combine superlative timing with a warm and at times brassy yet effective baritone, intonation that with time has gotten even smoother, laser-like pitch, showmanship in droves and vocal range that can nail a Bb; well then, that will probably help to explain what separates the men from the boys and what has put Frank Lamphere at the top of the division.

 It's a different ring that Frank climbs into today.
 It's one where he can really land some "shots" but unlike boxing, leave the target begging for more.
 2014 was a fruitful year for Lamphere who headlined at the Chicago Festa Italiana, sang before 22,000 at the United Center in Febrauary and had a nice gig at the Palms in Las Vegas.
-He plans on entering the studio in the near future to record his third CD, a long awaited Dean Martin project.
+He plans on entering the studio in the near future to record his third CD.
 Needless to say, he'll be going for a knockout!